-CO/M 1030 - Interpersonal

-Communication (3CR)

-(3L) [E] Focuses on face-to face

-relationships in interpersonal

-communication settings.
-Self-concept,

-perception, language, nonverbal

-channels, listening, and emotions are

-presented as factors in dyadic
+(3L) [E] Focuses on face-to face relationships in interpersonal communication settings.
+Self-concept, perception, language, nonverbal channels, listening, and emotions are presented as factors in dyadic relationships.

-relationships.

-CO/M 1040 - Introduction to Human Communication (3CR) (3L) [E] An introduction to the nature and function of human symbolic communication in its various settings.
+COMM 1040 - Intro to Human Communication (3CR)

+(3L) [E] An introduction to the nature and function of human symbolic communication in its various settings.
 The role of symbolic communication on the interpersonal level as a method of establishing and defining human relationships will be examined, as will the relationship of symbolic communication to the establishment and maintenance of larger behavioral, economic, and cultural processes and structures.

-CO/M 1060 - Forensics I (1CR) (2LB) For those students interested in competing in events sponsored by the National Community College Speech Association.
+COMM 1060 - Forensics I (1CR)

+(2LB) For those students interested in competing in events sponsored by the National Community College Speech Association.

-CO/M 1080 - Talking With: (Subtitle) (1CR)
+COMM 1080 - Talking With: (Subtitle) (1CR)

-(11) (Max.
+(1L) (Max.
 3) This course will focus on unique or specific communication situations, for which there are often special strategies or rules for effective communication.

-CO/M 1505 - Communication for Professional Success (1-3CR) A practical approach to improving communication in the workplace.
+COMM 1505 - Communication for Professional Success

+(1-3CR) A practical approach to improving communication in the workplace.
 This course presents principles and practices for business and professional employees in three areas: personal skills (Interpersonal Communication), group skills (Small Group Communication), and presentation skills (Public Speaking and Interviewing).
 The course may be taken for three credits as a whole, or individually for one credit each.

-CO/M 2010 - Public Speaking (3CR) (3L) [E] An introductory course in public speaking.
+(3L) An introductory course in public speaking.
 The emphasis is on theory, speech development, and practice as the student is introduced to a variety of speaking situations from impromptu talks to platform speeches.
 This course will fulfill the C2 requirement for the University of Wyoming.

-CO/M 2060 - Forensics II (1CR) (2LB) (Max.
+COMM 2060 - Forensics II (1CR)

+(2LB) (Max.
 2) For those interested in competing in those events sponsored by Phi Rho Pi, the national community college speech association.
 Students will attend and participate in intercollegiate forensics as members of the forensics squad of Casper College.
+Prerequisites: Permission of the instructor.

-CO/M 2090 - Introduction to Persuasion (3CR) (3L) [E] Human communication as a change agent is studied along with relationships of attitudes to behavior with emphasis on behavioral research and contemporary theories.
-Prerequisites: CO/M 2010 or permission of instructor.
+COMM 2090 - Intro to Persuasion (3CR)

+(3L) [E] Human communication as a change agent is studied along with relationships of attitudes to behavior with emphasis on behavioral research and contemporary theories.
+Prerequisites: COMM 2010or permission of instructor.

-CO/M 2100 - Media Writing I (3CR) (2L, 2LB)3 [E] Learning the meaning of news, beginning newswriting, development of news sources, selection and organization of information, variations in types of news, the developments and trends of journalistic forms, and social and legal responsibilities of the press.
+COMM 2100 - Reporting and News Writing (3CR)

+(2L, 2LB)3 [E] Learning the meaning of news, beginning newswriting, development of news sources, selection and organization of information, variations in types of news, the developments and trends of journalistic forms, and social and legal responsibilities of the press.
 Practice in gathering and writing news.
 Preparation of articles for campus newspaper.

-Prerequisites: ENGL 1010 or permission of instructor.
+Prerequisites: ENGL 1010or permission of instructor.

-CO/M 2110 - Nonverbal Communication (3CR) (3L) [E] This course focuses on the elements, functions, and impacts of nonverbal communication in human communication.
+COMM 2110 - Nonverbal Communication (3CR)

+(3L) [E] This course focuses on the elements, functions, and impacts of nonverbal communication in human communication.
 Students are introduced to the research and theory, as well as the practical applications, in their interactions with others.

-Prerequisites: ENGL 1010 or permission of instructor.
+Prerequisites: ENGL 1010or permission of instructor.

-CO/M 2120 - Small Group Communication (3CR)
+COMM 2120 - Small Group Communication (3CR)

-(31) [E] Communication behavior in small group situations is explored; networks, dynamics, leadership roles, member functions, and decisionmaking behavior.
+(3L) [E] Communication behavior in small group situations is explored; networks, dynamics, leadership roles, member functions, and decision-making behavior.
+Prerequisites: COMM 2010or COMM 1030or permission of instructor.